EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_hello/01_ecs.md

 ## Creating an Entity
 Creating an Entity is as simple as calling the `createEntity()` function from Ethereal Engine's `ECS`.
-This function will return a identifier that can be used to group Components into a unique and distinct Object.
+This function will return an identifier that can be used to group Components into a unique and distinct Object.
 ```ts
 const entity = ECS.createEntity()
 ```